cb7754/QuickBooks-Desktop-Library/README.md

 The library is programmed in C# and use QuickBooks Foundation Class (QBFC) to access QuickBooks.
 The QBFC used in this version is 16.0 64bit.
 With this version you can access up to QuickBooks Desktop 23.0

-Please see the word document README.doc for a detailed explanation of QBooksLib If you need another object send me an email.
+Please see the word document QbooksLib DescriptionV2.0.docm for a detailed explanation of QBooksLib If you need another object send me an email.